Volume 18, Issue 1 (3-2026) J Crop Breed 2026, 18(1): 149-162 | Back to browse issues page

 XML Persian Abstract Print

-Abstract: (6 Views)
+Abstract: (191 Views)

-Extended Abstract:
+Extended Abstract

 Conclusion: In the bioinformatics study of the flavonoid3-hydroxylase gene, regulatory elements related to light response, abscisic acid response, cold temperature response, zein metabolism, and flavonoid biosynthesis pathways were identified in the promoter of this gene.
-Additionally, the bioinformatics analysis of the flavonoid3-hydroxylase protein demonstrated that this protein is positioned among relatively stable proteins.
-Furthermore, a domain of the P450 superfamily was identified in this protein, and the predicted model of the protein, with45% alpha helices,5% beta sheets,4% membrane helices, and a corresponding ligand-binding site, also exhibits a favorable conformation.
+Additionally, the bioinformatics analysis of the flavonoid3-hydroxylase protein demonstrates that this protein is positioned among relatively stable proteins.
+Furthermore, a domain of the P450 superfamily was identified in this protein, and the predicted model of the protein, with 45% alpha helices, 5% beta sheets, 4% membrane helices, and a corresponding ligand-binding site, also exhibits a favorable conformation.
+Considering the importance of silymarin in the treatment of liver diseases, improving and enhancing the production of this vital bioactive compound can lead to the advancement of pharmaceutical product quality and increased efficiency in medicinal plant agriculture.
+Therefore, the findings of this study have significant practical applications in biotechnology and the genetic improvement of S. marianum aimed at increasing silymarin content.

 Type of Study: Research | Subject: بيوتكنولوژي گياهي